-The proceedings traditionally begin on the night of the Wednesday before Easter – which will fall on the 12th of April in 2017 and on the 28th of March in 2018 – with the procession of Senhora da Burrinha, which in true biblical fashion is led by a donkey.
+The proceedings traditionally begin on the night of the Wednesday before Easter with the procession of Senhora da Burrinha, which in true biblical fashion is led by a donkey.
 A large part of this enchanting procession consists of children parading in a gloriously colourful but very dignified manner.

 But the most visually impressive spectacle during Braga’s Holy Week celebrations is the torch-lit Senhor Ecce Homo procession on Maundy Thursday.
 Starting and ending at the city’s cathedral, it is a very solemn and devout affair led by barefoot, black-hooded penitents known locally as farricocos who shuffle their way through the city’s medieval streets in an eerie silence.

-Good Friday (which will fall on the 14th of April 2017 and 30th of March 2018) sees the celebration of the Lord’s Passion with the Sermon of the Lord’s Burial conducted inside Braga Cathedral, followed by another night-time procession through the city.
+Good Friday (which will fall on 2 April 2021 and 15 April 2022) sees the celebration of the Lord’s Passion with the Sermon of the Lord’s Burial conducted inside Braga Cathedral, followed by another night-time procession through the city.